FragLand/minestat/README.md

 A Minecraft server status checker

-You can use these classes in a monitoring script to poll multiple Minecraft servers or to let visitors see the status of your server from their browser.
+You can use these classes/modules in a monitoring script to poll multiple Minecraft servers or to let visitors see the status of your server from their browser.

 C# example: